martin0258/university-research/thesis/thesis.md

 3.5 Predicting stage of TWR
 ---------------------------

 Because TWR uses bagging with sampling probability as growth function, many base models are averaged to make prediction.
 Note that because TWR is trained on weighted instances, it is very likely to produce bad predictions for most past observations, especially for those that are not sampled.
 TWR is designed to make one-step forecast only, but it can also compute multi-step forecasts by recursively treating forecasts as input features.
-However, if using for multi-step forecasts, the number of episodes for validation also need to increase.
+However, if using for multi-step forecasts, the number of episodes for validation also needs to increase.

 第四章 Experiments
 ==================